-Eric is also the founder, president, and chief executive officer of Larson Realty Group (established in 1999), a privately owned, Bloomfield Hills, Michigan based company engaged in real estate investment, development, asset management and leasing.
-Mr. Larson has over 30 years of experience in real estate and prior to establishing Larson Realty Group, served as vice president of a global real estate company, Hines, and as a partner and senior vice president with Bruce S. Brickman and Associates in New York.
-During Mr. Larson’s career he has developed, financed, owned and managed over $3 billion of real estate including; General Motor’s purchase and redevelopment of the Renaissance Center (5.5 million square feet) and Millender Center, the development of One Detroit Center (1 million square feet) and The A. Alfred Taubman Center for Design Education (1 million square feet) in downtown Detroit.
+Larson is founder, president, and chief executive officer of Larson Realty Group (established in 1999), a privately owned, Bloomfield Hills-based real estate development and management company.
+Prior to establishing Larson Realty Group, Larson served as vice president of Hines, a global real estate company, and as a partner and senior vice president of Bruce S. Brickman and Associates of New York.
+During Larson’s career he has either developed, financed, owned and/or managed over $3 billion in Detroit real estate, including the Renaissance Center, the Millender Center (now called Renaissance City Club Apartments), One Detroit Center and The A. Alfred Taubman Center for Design Education.

-Mr. Larson also founded, and is now serving on the board of the Community Investment Support Fund (CISF) which is a Michigan Non-Profit Corporation.
-The purpose for which CISF was organized is multi-faceted, but it engages exclusively in such charitable and educational activities as may qualify it for exemption from Federal income tax under Section 501(c)3 of the Internal Revenue Code of 1986, as amended.
-The primary purpose of CISF is to promote economic development and the creation of wealth and job opportunities in low-income communities.
-This is being accomplished by promoting and facilitating the investment of both private and public capital in the form of equity or loans and providing operational assistance with commercial real estate projects, retail and wholesale businesses, service providers and business incubators.
+Larson founded the Community Investment Support Fund (CISF), a Michigan Non-Profit Corporation that engages exclusively in such charitable and educational activities as may qualify it for exemption from Federal income tax under Section 501(c)3 of the Internal Revenue Code of 1986, as amended.
+The primary purpose of CISF is to promote economic development and create wealth and job opportunities in low-income communities.